 So which streaming mic should you choose?
 The rise of streaming as both a leisure activity and a potential career has produced a similar growth in microphones, and there’s no shortage of mics at a range of price points.
 Save yourself some effort and just consult this list of the best streaming microphones we’ve tested; unlike many of the best microphones overall, these models are particularly adept at live stream duties.

-What are the best streaming microphones overall?
+Top 3 best streaming microphones

 The best streaming microphones to buy right now

 What else but the perennially beloved Blue Yeti?
 Combining class-leading performance with a simple, easy-to-use design, the Yeti doesn’t seem anywhere close to showing its age.
 It’s not too expensive either, so can serve first-time microphone owners as well as it can seasoned streamers.

 In addition to the cardioid mode, which is what you should use when you’re only recording yourself, the Blue Yeti also offers bidirectional, omnidirectional and stereo recording patterns.
 That gives it a lot of extra flexibility if you live stream podcast recordings or interviews, rather than games or commentary.